fpgmaas/deptry/tests/data/project_with_future_deprecated_obsolete_argument/README.md

 ## Config

-pyproject.toml specifies to ignore the dependency:
+pyproject.toml specifies to ignore the dependencies through the to-be deprecated `ignore_obsolete`:

 ```
 pkginfo